Mike-Mclean/Cancer-Classifier/README.md

 The data is split into training and testing sets.
 The distance between the testing data points and the training datapoints is claculated.
 The k closest points are collected and the data point is classified as malignant if the majority of the k closest points are malignant.
 The data point will be classified as benign if the k closest points are benign.

 The accuracy of the classifier is then calculated for many different value of k.
-The accuracies are plotted against k to viualize k's affect of accuracy.
+The accuracies are plotted against k to vizualize k's affect on accuracy.